Share digital tablet and document camera in Zoom

 - Make sure the contrast is high, preferably black against white.
 If you are using ordinary pencils, write bold and make sure the ink is good.

-- Use more than color to convey information, e.g., text and form.
-Especially avoid the combination of red and green as meaningful colours of significance.
+- Use more than color to convey information, for example, text and form.
+Also, avoid the combination of red and green if colours are supposed to convey information.

 Sharing digital tablets